The HEMCO configuration file¶

 This setting (located in the HEMCO configuration file) specifies the output frequency of the Default collection.
 Allowable values are:

-¶ Sets the diagnostic time period to an interval specified by a 15-digit string with year-month-day, hour-minute-second.
-For example:
+Sets the diagnostic period to a 15-digit string (year-month-day hour-minute-second) |

 00010000 000000